hardwario/bc-website/content/projects/restroom-monitoring-by-adastra.en.md

 ---
-title: Restroom Monitoring by ADASTRA
+title: Restroom Monitoring
 draft: false
 date: 2018-12-10T12:09:34.786Z
-description: >-
-  Analyze how much the restrooms are busy and when they are free.
+description: Analyze how much the restrooms are busy and when they are free.
 tags:
   - Outdoor
 levels: